shap0011/25F_CST8911_Group_6_Midterm_Project/README.md

 ![alt text](./screenshots/image-19.png)

-We seprated the virtual machine, Cosmos DB, and Function App in different subnets to improve security by isolating the services and also improving performance by suing segmented IP addresses by providing more direct routes and decreasing traffic.
+We separated the virtual machine, Cosmos DB, and Function App in different subnets to improve security by isolating the services and also improving performance by suing segmented IP addresses by providing more direct routes and decreasing traffic.

 ![alt text](image.png)